How do enzymes work?

 Enzymes are not living organisms, they are biological substances that catalyse very specific biochemical reactions.
 When enzymes find their designated substrate, they lock on and transform them, and then continue to the next substrate molecule.

 Enzymes are proteins – primary constituents of all living organisms.
 They act as catalysts, which means that they make biochemical reactions happen faster than they would otherwise.
 Without enzymes, those reactions simply would not occur or would run too slowly to sustain life.
 For example, without enzymes, digestion would be impossible.

 In industrial applications, enzymes are very useful catalysts.
-They work at low temperature and at moderate pH.
-This is not the case for most chemicals which perform the same processes.
-For this reason enzymes are the environmentally friendly solution to industrial problems.
+The most significant advantage of enzymes is that they work at low temperature and at moderate pH, with a very high reaction rate.
+In addition, enzymes are readily biodegradable.
+For this reason, enzymes are an environmentally friendly solution to industrial problems.